robotpilot/turtlebot3_wiki/docs/source/applications.rst

 TurtleBot Follower Demo
 -----------------------

 ..
-NOTE:: The follower demo was implemented only using HLS-LFCD LDS. a classification algorithm is used based on previous fitting with samples of person and obstacles positions to take actions.
+NOTE:: The follower demo was implemented only using a 360 Laser Distance Sensor LDS-01. a classification algorithm is used based on previous fitting with samples of person and obstacles positions to take actions.
 It follows someone in front of the robot within a 50 centimeter range and 140 degrees.

 ..
 NOTE:: Running the follower demo in an area with obstacles may not work well.
 Therefore, it is recommended to run the demo in an open area without obstacles.